 I didn’t take any photos of Casablanca, I’m afraid!
 The two-week trip got off to a shaky start when I found myself caught up in the Gatwick Airport drone chaos and I didn’t end up arriving until late at night.
 Members of the group who’d got there earlier, however, were able to explore the city a little and check out the number 1 tourist attraction, the Hassan II Mosque.

 But I wasn’t too fussed about missing out.
-We still had all of Morocco on the itinerary, and I had no doubt there were going to be plenty of other amazing things to see.
+We still had all of Morocco on the 2-week itinerary, and I had no doubt there were going to be plenty of other amazing things to see.

 We stayed: Hotel Barcelo*